Modeling dissipation in quantum active matter: Open quantum system description of a quantum active particle

-Such a dissipator has been previously considered in the case of a quantum active particle in \cite{Antonov/etal:2025} for weak dissipation $\gamma$.
-In what follows, we control the dissipation strength via the gain and loss rates $\nu_{\pm}$, defined as
+In this work, we will analyze the interplay between the classical colored noise induced by the fluctuations of the potential and thermalization for thermalization rates.
+In what follows, we rewrite the dissipation strength using the gain and loss rates $\nu_{\pm}$, defined as